Ned Colletti: Career with the Dodgers

 From June to December 2012, Colletti, with the backing of a new, aggressive ownership team led by Dodgers' president Stan Kasten, owners Mark Walter, Earvin "Magic" Johnson, Peter Guber, and Guggenheim Baseball Management, spent more than $600 million to bring a parade of all-star players and prospects to Los Angeles.
 The wholesale makeover began in late June when the Dodgers spent $42 million to sign 21-year-old Cuban prospect Yasiel Puig to a six-year deal.
 On July 25, Colletti brought in former National League batting champion Hanley Ramírez as the key to a four-player trade with the Miami Marlins.

 On August 25, 2012, with the Dodgers three games behind the Giants in the National League West and 1½ games out of the final wild card spot, Colletti completed a nine-player trade that the Los Angeles Times called a "block-buster" and a "stunning development".
 Key to the deal was the acquisition of four-time All-Star first baseman Adrián González from the Boston Red Sox.
 But the Dodgers also obtained the four-time All-Star outfielder Carl Crawford, three-time All-Star pitcher Josh Beckett, and switch-hitting utility infielder Nick Punto.
 The Red Sox received first baseman James Loney and four prospects, including infielder Iván DeJesús Jr. and pitcher Allen Webster.
 The Boston Globe's Dan Shaughnessy called it "the biggest Red Sox trade since Babe Ruth was dealt to the Yankees for cash in 1920",.

 After ending the season 86–76, but failing to make the playoffs, the Dodgers were active on the free-agent market, signing starting pitchers Zack Greinke, a former Cy Young winner, and Ryu Hyun-jin, who had been an All-Star in each of his seven seasons in the Korea Baseball Organization from 2006–12.
 Greinke, who won the Cy Young with Kansas City in 2009, provided the Dodgers with what MLB.com called "unprecedented starting pitching depth."

-On October 14, 2014, he was removed from his position as General Manager of the Dodgers after the Dodgers failed to advance to the World Series despite a 2014 opening day payroll more than $30 million higher than any other MLB team, and $55 million higher than any other National League team.
-Colletti remained with the team in a new position as Senior Adviser to the President.
+On October 14, 2014, he was removed from his position as general manager of the Dodgers after the Dodgers failed to advance to the World Series despite a 2014 opening day payroll more than $30 million higher than any other MLB team, and $55 million higher than any other National League team.
+Colletti remained with the team in a new position as senior adviser to the president.

-Following his tenure as the Dodgers' GM, Colletti became a baseball analyst on SportsNet LA, a professor of Sports Management at Pepperdine University, and released a memoir.
+Following his tenure as the Dodgers' GM, Colletti became a baseball analyst on SportsNet LA, a professor of Sports Management at Pepperdine University,a professional scout for the San Jose Sharks and released a memoir.